im-sohyeon/Projects_Yonsei/location finding/location_finding.md

 }
 ~~~

-### 1. Instruction of the challenge
+### STEP 2. location showing of continuous moving
-> This chanllenge is to make LEGO EV3 to pull cups which is located randomly to the out of black square lines as shown below.
+> Making a continuous movement (not randomly as STEP1)
 >
 > <img src = "https://github.com/im-sohyeon/Projects_Yonsei/blob/master/Pulling%20cups/image/IMG_0577.jpg" width="550px">

 ### 2. Algorithm
 ##### i) Moving within the black lines
 > Basically, the movement of the EV3 is made as :